leo1200/jf1uids/docs/source/index.md

 :::{grid-item-card} {octicon}`tools;1.5em;sd-mr-1` Extensible

 Physical modules, like one for stellar winds, can be easily added to the simulation.
-As we are dealing with a differentiable simulator, these modules can include parameters (or neural network terms) which can be optimized directly in the solver.
+These modules can include parameters (or neural network terms) which can be optimized directly in the solver.
+Further primitive variables, like those for a [cosmic ray fluid](notebooks/simple_example_cr.ipynb), are already implemented or can be added.

 +++
 [Learn more »](notebooks/wind_parameter_optimization.ipynb)